 Dr. Becker Bites notes that Resveratrol was first founded in 1940, in the roots of the Veratrum, a flowering plant that habitats temperate and subarctic locations.
 Since then, Resveratrol has been discovered in other varieties of plants, the skin of grapes, and in turn, red wine, dark berries, and even dark chocolate; you can read more about it at Draxe.com.

-Foods and plants that it has been discovered in are often described as superfoods, with their strong antioxidant properties.
-Essentially, this compound is a polyphonic bioflavonoid antioxidant and is believed to stall the effects of aging.
+Foods and plants that it has been discovered in are often described as superfoods, with their strong antioxidant and oxidative burst properties.
+Essentially, this compound is a polyphonic bioflavonoid antioxidant and is believed to stall the beneficial effects of aging.

 Japanese knotweed, in specific, is one of the best sources of Resveratrol, as it also, according to Vital Plan, has high concentrations of trans-Resveratrol.
 This active form of the compound has made it so that it is the number one choice when sourcing the compound; specifically, when using it on dogs.